Lucky enough to be jetting off to Hong Kong? Here’s how to make the most of your family vacation in the city that never sleeps.

 2. Ocean Park Hong Kong

 Ocean Park is another fun-filled theme park to entertain your little adventurers.
 It caters for all ages but is probably more suitable for the slightly older child than Disneyland (ages five and up).
-It not only has a good array of amusement park rides but also boasts an amazing mammal park and aquarium.
+It has a good array of amusement park rides and boasts an amazing mammal park and aquarium.

 Ocean Park, Aberdeen, Hong Kong p.(852) 3923 2323